-Revised 2019 Legislative Update: Providing home ownership opportunities for low-income households
+Revised 2024 legislative update: Providing home ownership opportunities for low-income households

-This special notice adds information to the previous Special Notices published on November 21, 2016, and June 7, 2018.
+This special notice adds information to the previous Special Notices published on Nov.
+21, 2016, June 7, 2018, and July 29, 2019.

 The 2016 Legislature passed Substitute Senate Bill (SSB) 6211, which took effect June 9, 2016, as RCW 84.36.049.
 This act provided a property tax exemption to real property owned by qualifying nonprofit housing developers who create ownership opportunities for low-income households.
-Specifically, this act exempts real property intended for development and sale of single family residences to low-income households.
+Specifically, this act exempts real property intended for development and sale of single-family residences to low-income households.

 The 2018 Legislature passed Engrossed Substitute Senate Bill (ESSB) 5143, which took effect on June 7, 2018, and expands RCW 84.36.049 to include land owned by a qualifying nonprofit housing developer intended for lease to the low-income household of a single-family dwelling unit located on the land.
 To qualify, the intended land lease must be for life or 99 years.
-The leasing provision pertains to land only, the title to the associated single family dwelling must be in the name of the low-income household.
-This act also extended the exemption provided by RCW 84.36.049 through December 31, 2037.
+The leasing provision pertains to land only, the title to the associated single-family dwelling must be in the name of the low-income household.
+This act also extended the exemption provided by RCW 84.36.049 through Dec.
+31, 2037.

-The 2019 Legislature passed Engrossed Substitute House Bill (ESHB) 1107, which takes effect July 28, 2019, and expands RCW 84.36.049 to include property owned by a qualified cooperative association.
+The 2019 Legislature passed Engrossed Substitute House Bill (ESHB) 1107, which took effect July 28, 2019, and expands RCW 84.36.049 to include property owned by a qualified cooperative association.